W R Burner (Minister of the Gospel)

 In conclusion, King Solomon realizing that the final destiny of man is to return to the dust of the earth from which he had been created: and the spirit return to God who gave it, He stated: Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man (Ecclesiastes 12:13).

 Scripture reveals: Put them in fear, O Lord; that nations may know themselves to be but men (Psalm 9:20).
-A Bible commentary noted: The Psalmist was addressing a bold, impudent, fearless generation of men that neither feared God nor regarded men.
+It was noted that the Psalmist was addressing a bold, impudent, fearless generation of men that neither feared God nor regarded men.

 He prayed that God would inject fear in them, those that were in direct opposition to God; having placed their hope in man who was but frail, and moral.
 That nations may know that they were in sin, guilt, and danger, needing to be of a repentant nature; seeking Almighty God, who is able to save the soul.